 The photo shoot

-Arrow Studio flew from Orlando, Florida, to Dallas, Texas for this 3 days long editorial and advertising photography assignment that involved several stylists, assistants, and many dog handlers.
+Commercial photographer at Arrow Studio flew from Orlando, Florida, to Dallas, Texas for this 3 days long editorial and advertising photography assignment that involved several stylists, assistants, and many dog handlers.
 The shoot happened in the studio, on the Dallas streets, as well as in private residences.
 Yes, it is safe to say that in some cases, it turned some heads.
 Many of the model dogs came from all over Dallas.
 Some of the male models brought their own dogs to the photo shoot.
 It should be noted that all models behaved well and listened to commands of the crew.
 There were some verbal disagreements among the 4-legged models.
-Some of them had to be separated, but over all, the advertising photo shoot went as smoothly as possible.
+Some of them had to be separated, but overall, the advertising photo shoot went as smoothly as possible.

 Check out the result of the advertising and editorial photo shoot by Arrow Studio.